Note: We do not look after Medicare, Centrelink or Child Support, so please contact them directly to make a complaint as follows:

 What can you make a complaint about?

-The department wants our services to work for people who need and use them.
+We want our services to work for people who need and use them.
 We can always do better and we listen to people using our services, their advocates and representatives.

 We want to know if: